ronraphaeli/Attribute_Prompts_Mixing/README.md

 ![image](https://github.com/ronraphaeli/Attribute_Prompts_Mixing/assets/102682845/094ec0a1-d812-49e6-91af-2f9fdd61f564)

 Welcome to the repository for the Attribute Prompts Mixing project!
 This project was done under the course 236004.
 It develops from several recent papers aiming to enhance the prompt-sample coherence of generations made with Stable Diffusion and to understand the different roles cross-attention layers have in the U-Net architecture proposed in other works.
-We approached the problem from the **lavi-bridge** and **ella** perspectives, incorporating insights from the paper "P+".
+We approached the problem from the [**LaVi-Bridge**](https://github.com/ShihaoZhaoZSH/LaVi-Bridge) and [**ELLA**](https://github.com/TencentQQGYLab/ELLA?tab=readme-ov-file) perspectives, incorporating insights from the paper ["P+: Extended Textual Conditioning in Text-to-Image Generation"](https://prompt-plus.github.io/).

 ![mixer_processing](https://github.com/ronraphaeli/Attribute_Prompts_Mixing/assets/102682845/e6c827b8-52d0-4e68-bd29-97cabb519b88)